Here's How The New Tax Plan Could Hurt Graduate Students

 What else will be affected if the bill is passed:

-- Endowments: The tax bill would levy a tax of 1.4 percent on net investment income for well-endowed private colleges.
+- Endowments: The bill would levy a tax of 1.4 percent on net investment income for well-endowed private colleges.
 After an outcry from some universities, the language was adjusted so the tax would apply only to well-endowed colleges with $250,000 or more in the bank per full-time student.

 - Student loan interest, tuition reductions and education assistance: If you make less than $80,000 and are paying back your student loans, you will no longer be able to deduct up to $2,500.
 Also, employers who cover some of their employees' college costs would have that money taxed.

-- College tax credit consolidation: Three tax credits — American Opportunity Tax Credit, Lifetime Learning Credit and Hope Scholarship Credit — would be consolidated into one credit.
-This would include a $2,000 credit for families spending money on college tuition, books, and supplies.
+- College tax credit consolidation: Three tax credits — American opportunity tax credit, lifetime learning credit and Hope scholarship credit — would be consolidated into one credit.
+This would include a $2,000 credit for families spending money on college tuition, books and supplies.

 - Coverdell Education Savings Accounts: The bill would phase out Coverdell Education Savings Accounts, which allow families to invest money for college without the funds being taxed.